 The following table presents a comparison of General Fund and Education Trust Fund unrestricted revenues for fiscal years 2013 through 2015.
-The information for fiscal year 2013 is unaudited and subject to change.
-The information for fiscal year 2014 is based on Chapters 143 and 144, Laws of 2013, the Operating Budget for the 2014-2015 biennium, in effect as of the date of this Information Statement.
+The information for fiscal year 2013 is derived from the State's audited financial statements.
+The information for fiscal year 2014 is based on the preliminary and unaudited results which are subject to change.
+The information for fiscal year 2015 is based on Chapters 143 and 144, Laws of 2013, the operating budget for the 2014-2015 biennium, as amended by Chapter 158, Laws of 2014, and in effect as of the date of this Information Statement.